 Frequent infections are a primary symptom of immunodeficiency, but this complex health problem also leads to symptoms that mimic allergies and asthma.
-With expertise in immune disorders, allergies, and asthma, Richard Herrscher, MD, at AIR Care is exceptionally qualified to diagnose the true cause of your symptoms and provide optimal treatment for immunodeficiency.
+With expertise in immune disorders, allergies, and asthma, Richard Herrscher, MD, and Maryam Saifi, MD, at AIR Care are exceptionally qualified to diagnose the true cause of your symptoms and provide optimal treatment for immunodeficiency.
 If you have questions about immunodeficiency or you’d like to schedule an appointment, call one of the offices in Dallas or Plano, Texas, or use the online booking feature.

 Immune system problems fall into two broad categories: overactivity or underactivity.
 Allergies and autoimmune diseases are examples of an overactive immune system.